The Best Banff Activities That You Will Love

 Fairmont Banff Springs Hotel is located at 405 Spray Ave, Banff, AB T1L 1J4, Canada.
 It costs $55 (unless you purchase other items), and the dress code is “resort casual.”
 This includes polos and button-down shirts, sundresses, slacks, skirts, and nice shorts.
 No short shorts, tank tops, or sleeveless shirts.

-There are many beautiful places to see along the Bow Valley Parkway, which is the scenic route running between Banff and Lake Louise.
+There are many beautiful places to see along the Bow Valley Parkway, the scenic route between Banff and Lake Louise.
 This winding road runs parallel to the highway on the opposite side of the Bow River and offers some incredible viewpoints and lovely picnic areas.

 In fact, we drove this when the highway was backed up and came across a bear right near the side of the road!

 Johnston Canyon is a really popular National Park located off the Bow Valley Parkway.
-It was created by the erosion from Johnston Creek, a tributary of the Bow River.
+The erosion from Johnston Creek, a tributary of the Bow River, created it.
 What remains are some beautiful areas with gorges and waterfalls.

 It’s very popular for hiking, and there are a number of hikes in the park, ranging from easy to moderate.
 One of the aspects that makes it so popular is the waterfalls you can visit.

 If you’re lucky, you might see elk here, especially in the winter.
-There’s a short hike you can take through the forest to a viewpoint.
-Birders will love this area and you can often see woodpeckers, osprey, and more.
+You can take a short hike through the forest to a viewpoint.
+Birders will love this area, and you can often see woodpeckers, osprey, and more.

 There are a lot of spectacular hikes in and around Banff National Park, and hiking is one of the top Banff activities.
 Some of the most popular are: